-- a.
+- 7. Education Code Section 42637 - a.
 If at any time during a fiscal year the county superintendent of schools concludes that the budget of any school district within his or her jurisdiction does not comply with the standards and criteria for fiscal stability developed pursuant to Section 33127 for that fiscal year, he or she shall notify the Superintendent of Public Instruction and the district in writing of that conclusion and may conduct a comprehensive review of the financial and budgetary conditions of the district.
 The superintendent shall report his or her findings and recommendations to the governing board of the district and the Superintendent of Public Instruction, and may include recommendations of methods by which the budgeted expenditures for the balance of the fiscal year may be brought into balance with the revenue of the district. - b.
 That report shall be made to the governing board at a public meeting of the governing board.
-The governing board shall, no later than 15 days after receipt of the report, notify the county superintendent of schools and the Superintendent of Public Instruction of its proposed actions on their recommendations.
+The governing board shall, no later than 15 days after receipt of the report, notify the county superintendent of schools and the Superintendent of Public Instruction of its proposed actions on their recommendations. - 8.
+Education Code Section 42638 - a.

-- a.
 If the county superintendent disapproves an order of the school district, it must be returned to the district's governing board with a statement of the reasons for disapproving the order. - b.
-If the county superintendent determines that there is evidence of fraud or misappropriation, the county superintendent must notify the governing board of the school district, the State Controller, the Superintendent of Public Instruction, and the local district attorney. - Education Code Section 42127.6 (h)(i) prohibits the county treasurer from honoring any warrant that the county superintendent or the Superintendent of Public Instruction has disapproved.

-• The county auditor may examine each order and requisition on school district funds transmitted to him or her by the county superintendent of schools.
+If the county superintendent determines that there is evidence of fraud or misappropriation, the county superintendent must notify the governing board of the school district, the State Controller, the Superintendent of Public Instruction, and the local district attorney. - c.
+Education Code Section 42127.6 (h)(i) prohibits the county treasurer from honoring any warrant that the county superintendent or the Superintendent of Public Instruction has disapproved. - 9.
+Education Code Section 42639 - The county auditor may examine each order and requisition on school district funds transmitted to him or her by the county superintendent of schools. - 10.
+Education Code Section 42641 - a.

-- a.
 This code section authorizes the county auditor and county treasurer to allow the governing board of any school district to issue payroll orders in lieu of single orders for the payment of salary and wages. - b.
 These payroll orders must be on forms prescribed by the county superintendent of schools and approved by the Superintendent of Public Instruction. - c.
 The payroll orders may only be drawn for the payment of salaries and wages of employees, and constitute requisitions on the county auditor and warrants on the county treasury when approved and signed by the county superintendent of schools and allowed and signed by the county auditor, respectively.

-• Requires that payroll orders list the names of all employees in whose favor the order is drawn and state the amount of money due each.

-• The county superintendent must keep, open to the inspection of the public, a register of warrants, showing the fund from which the payment was drawn, the number, the payee, and the purpose.
+- 11. Education Code Section 42642 - Requires that payroll orders list the names of all employees in whose favor the order is drawn and state the amount of money due each. - 12.
+Education Code Section 42643 - The county superintendent must keep, open to the inspection of the public, a register of warrants, showing the fund from which the payment was drawn, the number, the payee, and the purpose.